angelozerr/mongo-mapreduce-webbrowser/README.md

 ## Debugging MapReduce

-Use the debugger tools of your preffered WebBrowser to set breakpoint in your MapReduce to debug it.
+As MapReduce is executed with WebBrowser, it's possible to use the WebBrowser debugger to debug MapReduce with breakpoints.
 Here a screen with Chrome Dev Tools :

 ![MapReduce Debug](https://github.com/angelozerr/mongo-mapreduce-webbrowser/wiki/images/Count_Tags_Debug.png)

+# Supported Web Browsers

+Tested with Chrome and FF (some problems with IE).

 # Installation

 See [Installation Guide](https://github.com/angelozerr/mongo-mapreduce-webbrowser/wiki/Installation-Guide)

 # Build